Cancer Stem Cells, Therapy Resistance and Metastasis; Individualized Cancer Treatments and Functional Ex Vivo Drug Testing.

 Dr. Diana Azzam earned her PhD in Biochemistry & Molecular Biology from the University of Miami in 2012.
 Her research has focused on the identification, functional characterization and targeting of therapy resistant and metastatic cancer stem cells in the most lethal forms of breast and ovarian cancers.
 Based on her work and publications, she received the 2014 Women in Cancer Research scholar award from the American Association for Cancer Research.
 During her postdoctoral training at the Center for Therapeutic Innovation, Dr. Azzam implemented a patient-specific ex vivo high-throughput drug screening platform for personalized cancer therapy.
 This novel iterative functional/genomics approach was a multidisciplinary collaborative project with oncologists that enabled clinical application of individualized treatments for refractory patients with no alternative options.
 Significantly higher response rates were observed in patients whose treatment was based on drug screening and mutation profiling compared to non-guided therapy.
 In addition, Dr. Azzam optimized a high-throughput screening approach to identify novel drugs that target therapy-resistant cancer stem cell subsets in a tumor.
 Her research efforts led to the identification of new cancer stem-cell specific functions of histone methyltransferases (HMT) and histone deacetylases (HDAC) in breast and ovarian cancer.

-The Azzam lab investigates metastatic and therapy-resistant cancer stem cells and how they result from chronic environmental exposures, such as heavy metals.
+The Azzam lab investigates metastatic and therapy-resistant cancer stem cells and how they result from chronic environmental exposures of heavy metals such as arsenic (http://research.fiu.edu/funding/internal-funding/2020-faculty-grantsmanship-funded-projects/).
 In addition, a major focus of the lab is to continue to clinically validate and implement functional ex vivo high-throughput drug testing in patients with advanced cancers and no alternative options.

 - PhD, 2007-2012, University of Miami, Biochemistry & Molecular Biology